-The city of Menton – like the area around it – is known for its warm micro-climate and the warm colors they use to paint their houses.
+The city of Menton – like the area around it – is known for its warm micro-climate and the warm colors they use to paint houses.
 Menton definitely is among the top 10 sights in the French Riviera.

-The old town with its yellow and rose-colored houses along cobbled streets is so pretty you can’t take your eyes from it.
-Walk around at daytime and after dark, Menton in evening light is also worth a visit.
+The old town with its yellow and rose houses along cobbled lanes is so pretty you can’t take your eyes from it.
+Walk around at daytime or after dark, Menton in evening light is also worth to see.

-Menton has a lively shopping street where you can buy lemon products of the area, and there are two beaches, one sandy beach right in the old town and a long pebble beach on the other side.
+Menton has a buy shopping street that sells lemon products of the area.
+There are two beaches, a sandy beach right in the old town and a long pebble beach on the other side.

 The Principality of Monaco is built on a narrow strip of land between the Mediterranean and the mountains.

 Monaco is lively, noisy and crowded.
 More and more people are moving to Monaco and the skyscrapers are getting higher.
 And the yachts in the harbour are getting bigger and bigger, at least during the annual Monaco Yacht Show that is held each September.

-But don’t take your rental car to Monaco, your French insurance doesn’t cover Monaco that is an independent country, even if you don’t see the difference so much.
+But don’t take your rental car to Monaco, your French insurance doesn’t cover Monaco.
+It’s an independent country, even if you don’t see the difference.

-Take the upper road just behind the border and try to park your car somewhere and walk down to the city, or maybe better still, take a bus (bus 100 from Nice to Monte Carlo) or train all the way from Nice.
+Take the upper road just behind the border and try to park somewhere and walk down to the city.
+Or maybe better still, take a bus (bus 100 from Nice to Monte Carlo) or train.
 Monaco definitely is worth a day trip from Nice.

-- We spent a day in Monaco and I made a blog post on where to go and what to see in Monaco: One Day in Monaco
+- We spent a day in Monaco and have some ideas where to go and what to see in Monaco: One Day in Monaco

 5. Cap Ferrat

 Cap-Ferrat next to Villefrance is one of the wealthiest areas in the whole world.
-Lots of celebrities, politicians and royal families have chosen to stay on this peninsula.
-The views are great, the villas magnific, the yacht harbor is good and the beaches lovely.
+Lots of celebrities, politicians and royal families have chosen to stay on this amazing peninsula.
+Cap Ferrat views are splended, villas majestic, yacht harbor pretty and the beaches postcard perfect.